What is Atrial Fibrillation?

 What's involved in the WATCHMAN procedure?

 The procedure takes about an hour.
-We implant WATCHMAN similar to a stent, in which a narrow tube is inserted through a small opening in the upper part of your leg.
-We’ll then carefully place WATCHMAN into the appropriate location in your heart.
+We implant the WATCHMAN device similar to a stent, in which a narrow tube is inserted through a small opening in the upper part of your leg.
+We’ll then carefully place the WATCHMAN device into the appropriate location in your heart.
 You’ll be under general anesthesia and likely stay in the hospital overnight.

-Many have a strong aversion to the idea of taking blood thinners due to the worry around risks of bleeding in other places.
+Many patients who have received atrial fibrillation treatment have a strong aversion to the idea of taking blood thinners due to the worry around risks of bleeding in other places.
 The ideal solution has been to find a way to prevent stroke without the need for blood-thinning therapy.
-WATCHMAN is FDA approved and an effective alternative for patients who can’t be on adequate stroke protection.
+The WATCHMAN device is FDA approved and an effective alternative for patients who can’t be on adequate stroke protection.

 Those with AFib not caused by heart valve problems who would like to explore an alternative to blood thinners may be eligible for WATCHMAN.
 If you have a history of bleeding along with your AFib, or if your lifestyle puts you at risk for bleeding, discuss the procedure with your doctor.

-We most likely won’t recommend WATCHMAN to you if:
+We most likely won’t recommend the WATCHMAN device to you if: